 Example #2 – VBA Match From Another Sheet

-Assume the same set of data from the above is there in two different sheets.
-For an example table array is there in the sheet name called “Data Sheet” and Lookup Value is there in the sheet name called “Result Sheet”.
+Assume the same set of data from the above is there on two different sheets.
+For example, table array is there in the sheet name called “Data Sheet,” and Lookup Value is there in the sheet name called “Result Sheet.”

-In these case, we need to refer worksheets by its name before we refer the ranges.
-Below is the set of code with sheet names.
+In this case, we need to refer worksheets by its name before we refer to the ranges.
+Below is the set of codes with sheet names.

 Sub Match_Example2() Sheets("Result Sheet").Range("E2").Value = WorksheetFunction.Match(Sheets("Result Sheet").Range("D2").Value, Sheets("Data Sheet").Range("A2:A10"), 0) End Sub